oliverbenee/ar21/Assignments/assignment_4.md

 ![BUTTONOBJECTS](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/buttonexamplewithmanager.PNG)

-When a menu option is pressed, we trigger a MenuButtonManager:
+When a menu option is pressed, we trigger a MenuButtonManager, which selects the associated gameobject, and closes the menu:

 ```
 public GameObject artifact;